Bachelor of Science (BS) or Bachelor of Arts (BA) in Chemistry

 Four-Year, One-Co-op Option

 This option allows chemistry students to participate in one six-month co-op placement during the spring and summer quarters of their junior year.
 To successfully complete this option, elective courses that are usually scheduled for the spring quarter of the junior year must be taken at another time: the student may take an increased load during other terms on campus or elect to stay on campus and make up courses during the summer between sophomore and junior years.
 Those interested in this option should consult with the departmental academic adviser as early as possible.

 Four-Year, No Co-op Option

 The Bachelor of Science in Chemistry can also be completed in four years without co-op employment.
-Students are not required to pursue studies during any of the Summer Quarters.
+Students are not required to pursue studies during any of the summer quarters.

-Undergraduate Research in Chemistry
+Chemistry Undergraduate Research

 Students who show initiative and laboratory ability are encouraged to develop an individual research project in collaboration with one of the departmental faculty members who agrees to act as the student's research adviser.
 This research may be done for credit by signing up for the CHEM497 Undergraduate Research course.
 Generally it is recommended that the student become familiar with the research interests of the department faculty as early as possible.
-This may be done by reading papers written by the faculty, reviewing faculty profiles, attending the departmental "faculty mini-symposia" held during the Fall Quarter of each year, or by simply talking with the individual faculty members.
+This may be done by reading papers written by the faculty, reviewing faculty profiles, attending the departmental "faculty mini-symposia" held during the fall quarter of each year, or by simply talking with the individual faculty members.